Summary

 Exercise is essential, but puppies can’t handle the same physical demands as adult dogs.
 Too much exercise or high-impact activities can strain their developing joints.
 For large or giant breeds, in particular, limiting strenuous exercise during puppyhood can protect their growing bones and joints.

-Signs That Growth Is Slowing Down
+What Are Signs That a Dog’s Growth Is Slowing Down?

 Around the time your dog approaches adulthood, you’ll notice their growth begins to slow.
 Here are some signs that indicate that the puppy growth stage is over and they’re nearing their adult size: